r-dbi/RSQLite/revdep/problems-f-revdep.md

 checking re-building of vignette outputs ...
 WARNING Error in re-building vignettes:
   ...
-Warning in readLines(con) :
+Warning in engine$weave(file, quiet = quiet, encoding = enc) :
-  incomplete final line found on 'TourDetrackeR.Rmd'
-Warning: It seems you should call rmarkdown::render() instead of knitr::knit2html() because TourDetrackeR.Rmd appears to be an R Markdown v2 document.
+  Pandoc (>= 1.12.3) and/or pandoc-citeproc not available.
+Falling back to R Markdown v1.
 Loading required package: zoo

 Attaching package: 'zoo'

+The following objects are masked from 'package:base':
 ...
 7 lines ...
-Attaching package: 'trackeR'

 The following object is masked from 'package:base':

     append

 Map from URL : http://maps.googleapis.com/maps/api/staticmap?center=57.157231,-2.104296&zoom=13&size=640x640&scale=2&maptype=terrain&sensor=false
-Quitting from lines 96-97 (TourDetrackeR.Rmd)
+Quitting from lines 90-91 (TourDetrackeR.Rmd)
-Error: processing vignette 'TourDetrackeR.Rmd' failed with diagnostics: there is no package called 'webshot'
+Error: processing vignette 'TourDetrackeR.Rmd' failed with diagnostics:
+GeomRasterAnn was built with an incompatible version of ggproto.
+Please reinstall the package that provides this extension.
 Execution halted
 ```